 P.O.
 Boxes are not accepted as current address.
 The City Attorney of the City of Monrovia stated: "The City/Library is loaning City property and therefore has a definite interest in having a physical address at which to contact a patron.
 If the patron does not want to give this information, the patron can use the library materials in the Library, but will not have the privilege of borrowing materials.

 Any person under the age of 18 must have a parent or legal guardian present to show the required identification.
 A legal guardian needs to provide court documentation showing they are legally responsible for the child who is requesting the library card.
 Parents/Legal guardian may register their children without the child being present.
 If a parent or guardian is unavailable, an adult relative of the minor who holds a valid Monrovia library card may agree in writing to accept responsibility of any charges, fines or fees incurred by the minor.
 The adult relative shall execute a form for this purpose provided by the Circulation Staff.

 Only the cardholder may use the card and the library card must be present to check out materials.
 All library cards need to be renewed each year on the date of receiving their first card.

 There are 12 computers for youth, 6 computers for teens, and 20 computers for adults.
 All the library's public access computers were made possible by a generous donation from the Hoffman family.
 In addition, the library's broadband internet service is made possible courtesy of Giggle Fiber Gigabit Internet.

 The use of computers is a privilege we are pleased to extend to Monrovia Library cardholders in good standing.
 Identification with California residency is required to obtain a library card with computer privileges.
-Upon accepting the computer Internet Use Agreement, a computer sticker denoting computer privileges is affixed to your library card.
-Cards are not transferable and barcode numbers are not given to patrons in case of an absent card.
+For more information, please review the Computer Internet Use Agreement or see Library Staff at the Customer Service Desk.

 - Teen computers: Minors 13 years through 17 years old